 - Your name and contact details (for example, name, address, telephone number or email address), information about the company you work for, your position or title and/or your relationship with a person, and other basic information);

 - Identification and background information that you provide to us or that is collected from you as part of our onboarding process;

 - Information disclosed to us by or on behalf of our clients or which we generate as part of our services to clients.

 - Information provided to us for the purpose of attending meetings, seminars or events;

 - Information relating to documents and communications we send to you electronically, for example your use of promotional emails.

 - Any other information relating to you which you provide to us.

-We collect and record this information when you interact with us, for example when you communicate with our staff, register to receive information by email, or when you attend a meeting, seminar or other event.
+We collect and record this information when you interact with us, for example when you communicate with our staff, register to receive information by email, apply for a vacant position, or when you attend a meeting, seminar or other event.
 We also collect or create personal information as part of our provision of legal services and when we obtain personal information from other sources, for example, by consulting publicly available sources to update your information.

 We process your personal data: